arayaphong/-thai-checkers-game/DameRules.md

 ## Movement of the Dame (ฮอส)

 **Movement Capabilities:**
 The Dame can move diagonally forward or backward in all four directions, with no limit to the number of empty squares it can travel in a single move.
-This is in contrast to a regular piece, which can only move one square diagonally forward at a time.
+This is in contrast to a pion piece, which can only move one square diagonally forward at a time.

 **Promotion to Dame:**
-A regular piece is promoted to a Dame when it reaches the opponent's back row.
+A pion piece is promoted to a Dame when it reaches the opponent's back row.
 After promotion, it gains all Dame movement and capturing abilities.

 ---